shoeffner/monty/05_ErrorsDebugging/sheet.md

 - What is the median sepal width
     * of all samples?
     * of iris virginica?
 - What is the mode of all petal lengths?
+(There are two values which qualify, just pick one)

-Remember to use functions where appropriate!
+Remember to use functions where appropriate, e.g. to calculate the mean, median and mode.
+Add tests (i.e. `assert`s) for your statistics functions.
+Make sure to add sufficient documentation.